bjucps/cps110-thinkcspy/_sources/06-MoreFlow/ThewhileStatement.rst

         print(num, '...')
         num = num - 1

-To understand this, use **Show in CodeLens** to step through the code and watch the flow of control.
+To understand this, use **Show CodeLens** to step through the code and watch the flow of control.

 The following figure shows the flow of control.